return42/sphkerneldoc/doc/books/linux_tv/media/v4l/func-ioctl.rst

 Description
 ===========

-The ``ioctl()`` function is used to program V4L2 devices.
+The :c:func:`ioctl()` function is used to program V4L2 devices.
 The argument ``fd`` must be an open file descriptor.
 An ioctl ``request`` has encoded in it whether the argument is an input, output or read/write parameter, and the size of the argument ``argp`` in bytes.
 Macros and defines specifying V4L2 ioctl requests are located in the ``videodev2.h`` header file.
 Applications should use their own copy, not include the version in the kernel sources on the system they compile on.
 All V4L2 ioctl requests, their respective function and parameters are specified in :ref:`user-func`.

 Return Value